Trump plays to another capacity crowd in New Hampshire

 Trump made reference to New Hampshire's tradition of voters changing parties to make strategic choices in the primary.

 “We keep hearing that Republicans may cross over and vote for the weakest Democrat candidate,” he said.
-“I have a hard time figuring out who their weakest candidate is.
+“I have a hard time figuring out who is the weakest candidate.
 The Republicans are energized, and nine months from now we are going to take back the House of Representatives, hold the Senate and keep the White House.”

 Trump acknowledged a number of New Hampshire Republicans in the audience, including Gov. Chris Sununu and his former campaign manager, Corey Lewandowski of Windham.